mariotti/p4bastion/README.md

 Which is about securing a pi.

-It was tested only on few machines and does not grant any extra security.
+It was tested only on few machines and it does not grant any extra security.

 ## How to run the script